Diverto/diverto.github.io/_posts/2024-10-08-forensic-analysis-mitre-attack-4.md

 In the **NTDS.dit** file everything is encrypted, so an adversary needs that local **SYSTEM** file if he wants to decrypt.
-The **SYSTEM** file contains critical system configuration information, including sensitive data such as cached credentials, SAM (*Security Account Manager*) accounts, and secrets used by the operating system.
+The **SYSTEM** file contains critical system configuration information, including sensitive data such as cached credentials, and secrets used by the operating system.
 With that file an adversary can decrypt password hashes stored in the database.

 **What can an adversary do with this?**